hallpaz/3dsystems20/docs/assignment2.md

 ##### Changing Renderer Settings

-We tried to explore different sets of the parameters faces_per_pixel, bin_size and max_faces_per
+We tried to explore different sets of the parameters faces_per_pixel, bin_size and max_faces_per_bin, but we could't perceive any difference rendering the "toy texture".

 	'''python
 		raster_settings = RasterizationSettings(